 Customers may seek a one-hour preliminary plan review (PPR) by paid appointment for project-specific feedback or interpretation of the Austin City Code.
 All PPRs are coordinated by the Expedited Building Plan Review Program.

 Prices for a PPR vary depending on the disciplines involved and number of disciplines requested.
 The fees are charged by each discipline’s hourly rate.
+Refer to the Expedited Review Website for a complete list of fees by review discipline.

 Office Hours: (2nd Floor)